starmaid/pulseofexploration/README.md

 Finish adding all the planets incl. deep and near space

-Make a cool transmission animation (maybe draw, but maybe do programatically)

 make a setup script for the user

 make a cool ground, reactive to time of day